 - There are a number of Government funded crisis and support services to help people during the coronavirus pandemic.
 Download a list of dedicated online and telephone-based services for people with disability, older Australians, carers and for people experiencing domestic, family or sexual violence.

-The Government has decided to reduce the JobSeeker Payment Partner Income Test taper rate from 60 cents to 25 cents from 27 April 2020.
-This will allow more couples to access payment where one of the couple loses their job and goes onto JobSeeker Payment, and the working partner is on a more modest income.
+As part of the response to the coronavirus outbreak, the Government temporarily reduced the JobSeeker Payment partner income test taper rate from 60 cents to 25 cents from 27 April 2020.
+This allowed more couples to access payment where one of the couple loses their job and goes onto JobSeeker Payment, and the working partner is on a more modest income.

 What is the change?

-- Under the current allowance income test, the income a person's partner earns is taken into account when determining their rate of payment.
-Over the partner income free area of $994 per fortnight, every dollar of income reduces the person's JobSeeker Payment by 60 cents.
+- Under income test arrangements, the income a person's partner earns is taken into account when determining their rate of payment.
+Before 27 April 2020, every dollar over the partner income free area of $996 per fortnight, reduced the person's JobSeeker Payment by 60 cents.

-- From 27 April 2020 the taper rate for the partner income test associated with JobSeeker Payment will change from 60c to 25c.
-This change is temporary and will operate until the Coronavirus Supplement ceases to be payable.
-As a result of this change, the new partner income test cut-out for JobSeeker Payment will be $3,068.80 per fortnight, or $79,788.80 per year.
+- Under the current partner income test introduced on 27 April 2020, the taper rate for the partner income test associated with JobSeeker Payment changed from 60c to 25c.
+As a result of this change, the current partner income test cut-out for JobSeeker Payment is $3,070.80 per fortnight.
+These arrangements will end on 24 September 2020.

 - New and existing JobSeeker Payment recipients whose payment rate is adjusted because of partner income will benefit from this proposal.